Deadheaven/Ollama_rag_pipeline/README.md

-# 🧩 Local RAG Pipeline with Ollama + FAISS
+# 🧩 Local RAG Pipeline with Ollama + FAISS and Agentic AI

 A lightweight **Retrieval-Augmented Generation (RAG)** pipeline that runs **entirely locally** — no cloud APIs required.
 Built using **LangChain**, **FAISS**, and **Ollama** with open-source models like Qwen and Nomic.